 Epping Forest Hedgehog Rescue

-Pygmy Hogs Forum (UK-based forum, open to people from around the world who need help with their pet hedgehog)
+Hedgehog World Forum (A forum for people who need help with their pet hedgehog)

 Royal Society for the Prevention of Cruelty to Animals - RSPCA

 UK Safari - Wildlife Hospitals in the UK